What is the cost of living in Playa Del Carmen?

 So you can see how even though real estate prices are very high in Playa Del Carmen considering the local wages, for foreigners, coming to invest, it can be much more attractive.
 Not only are you getting the same climate, but you can get a place much closer to the beach, more space and have much lower property taxes and maintenance.
 This is the real reason why property is so hot here.

 Rent cost in Playa Del Carmen

 The rental market is a mishmash or long and short term rentals.
-Some have found that moving further our suites them.
+Some have found that moving further out suites them.
 This does however mean there is a need to have a car or take public transportation around.
-Some one and two bedroom apartments in neighborhoods out of the center can range from 5000-12,000 pesos a month.
+Some one and two bedroom apartments in neighborhoods out of the center can range from 7000-15,000 pesos a month.

 Rent in Playa Del Carmen is much higher then most other place in Mexico.
 Rent prices are still less than many places where people move from.
 The worst part is if you are planning on working here because wages are much lower but rent is a much higher expense in comparison.